wilmTap/analytics-udd/udd/student.md

 * [TUTOR_STAFF_ID](#tutor_staff_id) [0..1]
 * [ENTRY_POSTCODE](#entry_postcode) [0..1]

+Primary key: ('STUDENT_ID')

+For more information about which properties are required for particular purposes or under particular conditions, please consult the [guide to mandatory properties in the UDD](../mandatory.md).

 ##STUDENT_ID
 ###Description
 The institution's own unique identifier of the student.
 In the case or event of requiring to provide anonymous data for trial/ evaluation purposes with JISC, institutions should use a suitable method or algorithm (which can be reversed by that institution, for evaluation purposes thereafter) to ensure that this studentid provided is different to that actual ID held locally.